Bible Reading Blog

 “What have you to do with me, Jesus, Son of the Most High God?”
 (Mark 5.7)

 Mark 5 exists to pull back the curtain on a world we can’t fully understand.
 Jesus is so powerful that even the most insidious legion of demons recognized his authority and submitted to him (Mark 5.7).
-His power is beyond our human comprehension.
-But despite the presence of these spiritual forces, notice how Jesus brings his power down to a human level.
+But despite his awesome spiritual authority, notice how Jesus brings his power down to a human level.

 Jesus engaged the demon possessed man in a conversation.
 This was a man whom the town had cast-off as hopeless and was forced to live by himself in a destructive condition (Mark 5.4-5).
 His demon possession had become his identity (Mark 5.3-4), but Jesus shows up and treats him like he did everyone else.
 In fact, Jesus even asks the demon his name (Mark 5.9).